pklaus/brother_ql/README.md

 **Pro Tip™**:
 For the best results, use image files with the matching pixel dimensions.
 Die-cut labels have to be in the exact pixel dimensions stated above.
 For endless label rolls, you can provide image files with a pixel width as stated above.
 If you provide a file with different dimensions when creating an endless label file, it will be scaled to fit the width.

-Some notes:

-Currently, the `brother_ql_create` tool doesn't support the 600x300 dpi mode supported by some printers.
-The output will always use the 300dpix300dpi mode with the *high quality preference* set.

 ### Print

 Once you have a Brother QL instruction file, you can send it to the printer like this: